Durgesh-Majeti/ai_swing_trading/README.md

 This project is for educational and research purposes.
 Use at your own risk.

+## 📋 Changelog

+All version updates and changes are documented in [CHANGELOG.md](CHANGELOG.md).

+The changelog follows the [Keep a Changelog](https://keepachangelog.com/) format and includes:
+- New features and enhancements
+- Bug fixes and corrections
+- Breaking changes
+- Technical improvements
+- Documentation updates

 ## 🤝 Contributing

 Contributions are welcome!
 Please ensure: